VICO-UoE/DatasetCondensation/readme.md

 ## Dataset Condensation with Differentiable Siamese Augmentation [[PDF]](http://proceedings.mlr.press/v139/zhao21a/zhao21a.pdf)
 ### Method
 <p align="center"><img src='docs/method_DSA.png' width=700></p>
 <center>Figure 4: Differentiable Siamese augmentation (DSA) applies the same parametric augmentation (e.g. rotation) to all data points in the sampled real and synthetic batches in a training iteration.
 The gradients of network parameters w.r.t. the sampled real and synthetic batches are matched for updating the synthetic images.
-A DSA example is given that rotation with the same degree is applied to the sampled real and synthetic batches.. </center><br>
+A DSA example is given that rotation with the same degree is applied to the sampled real and synthetic batches. </center><br>

 ### Setup